-Additionally, the planned Contact Point for researchers will also be of much importance in this area, as a very first instance.
+Nevertheless, the planned Contact Point for researchers will also be of much importance in this respect.
 It is intended partially as a "spokesperson" for scientific personnel, in case a gender (or of other nature) controversy emerges, so that a mutually agreeable solution could be reached, on ground of equal treatment.

-Of course, an amendment within the internal procedures is also definitely to be introduced.
-Bearing that in mind, a preventive action is being planned, in a form of trainings/lectures performed by a specialist in this area, i.e. from selected NGO or independent, to put additional emphasis on the matter of the necessity to maintain balance of genders, so that it is never jeopardised and the comfort of all employees is guaranteed all the time.
+Of course, irrespective to the fact that the situation is generally satisfactory, an amendment is definitely possible here.
+Bearing that in mind, a preventive action is being considered, in a form of trainings/lectures performed by a specialist in this area, i.e. from selected NGO or independent, to put additional emphasis on the matter of the necessity to maintain balance of genders, so that it is never jeopardised and the comfort of all employees is guaranteed.